PJ-Finlay/solidity-poker/README.md

-# solidity-poker
+# Solidity Poker
-Messing around with solidity
+Messing around with solidity, not real poker.